Van Life // Preparing Your Vehicle For The Road

 Get rid of mold- If your vehicle is anything like ours you will have mold and mildew from the damp conditions.
 Mold is not only bad for you to be breathing in but it can do damage to your vehicle.
 Using a mild solution of bleach should be effective in getting rid of minor mold.

-Remove the rust– Well as much as it as you can.
+Remove the rust– Well as much of it as you can.
 This can be a big job but it’s good to at least inspect to see if rust has done any minor damages that can be fixed before you set off.
 If you are headed anywhere where they salt the roads consider getting a decent undercoat on your vehicle to protect your investment

 Cold and rain, heat and sun…